Library Public Services

 - Web Subject Guides by Librarians for large-scale directories of the Web's most useful sites

-- Frequently Asked Reference Questions (FARQs) (Internet Public Library)
+- You Are Not Alone (Maybe): Frequently Asked Reference Questions (FARQs) (Internet Public Library)

 - Project Wombat - The mailing list for tough reference questions (successor to the late, lamented Stumpers list)